 Let her know that you recognize that she is in a learning period, but that you expect her to be open to constructive criticism and to get along with the team.

-I also recommend that you give her a chance to voice and discuss her concerns.
+We also recommend that you give her a chance to voice and discuss her concerns.
 Finally, be sure to document this conversation and the expectations you set.

 Great performance management can mean the difference between highly engaged employees and those who are just punching the clock.

 Watch our webinar on-demand where we discuss the differences between coaching and progressive discipline, with a special focus on ways to encourage employee development and growth.